ionos-cloud/ionosctl/docs/subcommands/server-update.md

   -i, --server-id string           The unique Server Id (required) -t, --timeout int                Timeout option for Request for Server update/for Server to be in AVAILABLE state [seconds] (default 60)
+  -v, --verbose                    Print step-by-step process when running command
+      --volume-id string           The unique Volume Id for the BootVolume.
+The Volume needs to be already attached to the Server
-  -v, --verbose                    Print step-by-step process when running command -w, --wait-for-request           Wait for the Request for Server update to be executed -W, --wait-for-state             Wait for the updated Server to be in AVAILABLE state
+  -w, --wait-for-request           Wait for the Request for Server update to be executed -W, --wait-for-state             Wait for the updated Server to be in AVAILABLE state
 ```